PaNOSC-ViNYL/ase/doc/ase/calculators/vasp.rst

 .. note::

    Only Monkhorst-Pack and \Gamma-centered **k**-point sampling are supported for restart at the moment.
-Some ::file::`INCAR` parameters may not be implemented for restart yet.
+Some :file:`INCAR` parameters may not be implemented for restart yet.
 Please report any problems to the ASE mailing list.